 - Each week we will also choose three or four children as ‘focus children’ in the class.
 Staff will observe and create a detailed observation of each child’s learning journey throughout that week.
 These will be uploaded to Tapestry at the end of the week for the child’s parents to view and comment on.
 Every child in the class will have a focussed learning journey completed each small term – six per year.
 Please see the separate letter for more information regarding Tapestry.

 - Each term we will have a set of key picture books which will be used as a stimulus for discussions, writing opportunities and cross-curricular learning.
-This term the key texts are:

 - Each term we will have a set of key skills that the children will be working on.
-The key skills for this term are outlined below:

 - All the children must come to school wearing the correct school uniform.
 Please ensure that all uniform items are named (especially sweatshirts and cardigans) as this helps to return lost items to the right children.
 It is important that the children wear appropriate footwear – comfortable black school shoes with Velcro fastenings help with developing independence.